-The BLUE SHEETS are for processing the data and also contain questions about the practical to help you understand what you have done, and why.
+There are sheets following the experimental pages for processing the data and also contain questions about the practical to help you understand what you have done, and why.
 They are a form of self-assessment - we don't take them in and give marks, but demonstrators can advise and comment on your efforts.
 You will find them helpful when preparing for the end of year exam, so it is important to get them filled out properly.
-Going from raw numbers that come straight off an instrument to a meaningful calculated result is found quite difficult by most students, and may be tested in the examination.
+Going from raw numbers that come straight off an instrument to a meaningful calculated result is found quite difficult by most students and may be tested in the examination.
 So take advantage of the help available.

-You should complete the Blue Sheets during the practical if that is feasible, or as soon after as possible after each practical.
+You should complete the question sheets during the practical if that is feasible, or as soon after as possible after each practical.
 Bring your calculators to each session.
 Graph paper is available if you don't have your own.
 Compare your results against the yellow sheets (see below) or discuss with a demonstrator.